-Wouldn’t it be a nice gesture to send them an email thanking them for their past business and perhaps encouraging them to shop with you again?
-Or maybe your records extend to having their date of birth on file.
+Wouldn’t it be a nice gesture to send them an email thanking them for their past business and perhaps encouraging them to shop again?
+Or maybe your records extend to having their birthdate on file.

 How often have you found yourself ready to make a purchase, your items in the cart, and then hit a momentary pause as soon as you realize how much the shipping charges were?
 I can’t tell you how many times I’ve abandoned the cart because of that.

 While it’s not necessarily fair to expect the store owner to absorb the shipping cost, if there’s something a store owner can do to cover that cost elsewhere, it could mean more customers.
 Customers who will return to your store.

 Maybe there’s no way for you to cover the cost of shipping.
 Is there anything else you could give away with an order?
 Perhaps free sample sizes of some of your bestselling products?